Aspergillosis: Animals

 While relatively rare in humans, aspergillosis is a common and dangerous infection in birds, particularly in pet parrots.
 Mallards and other ducks are particularly susceptible, as they often resort to poor food sources during bad weather.
 Captive raptors, such as falcons and hawks, are susceptible to this disease if they are kept in poor conditions and especially if they are fed pigeons, which are often carriers of "asper".
 It can be acute in chicks, but chronic in mature birds.

 In the United States, aspergillosis has been the culprit in several rapid die-offs among waterfowl.
 From 8 December until 14 December 2006, over 2,000 mallards died near Burley, Idaho, an agricultural community about 150 miles southeast of Boise.
 Mouldy waste grain from the farmland and feedlots in the area is the suspected source.
 A similar aspergillosis outbreak caused by mouldy grain killed 500 mallards in Iowa in 2005.

 While no connection has been found between aspergillosis and the H5N1 strain of avian influenza (commonly called "bird flu"), rapid die-offs caused by aspergillosis can spark fears of bird flu outbreaks.
 Laboratory analysis is the only way to distinguish bird flu from aspergillosis.

 In dogs, aspergillosis is an uncommon disease typically affecting only the nasal passages (nasal aspergillosis).
 This is much more common in dolicocephalic breeds.
 It can also spread to the rest of the body; this is termed disseminated aspergillosis and is rare, usually affecting individuals with underlying immune disorders.

-In 2019, an outbreak of aspergillosis struck the rare kakapo, a large flightless parrot endemic to New Zealand.
+In 2019, an outbreak of aspergillosis struck the rare kākāpō, a large flightless parrot endemic to New Zealand.
 By June the disease had killed seven of the birds, whose total population at the time was only 142 adults and 72 chicks.
-One fifth of the population was infected with the disease and the entire species was considered at risk of extinction.
+One-fifth of the population was infected with the disease and the entire species was considered at risk of extinction.